Should Donald Trump return to Twitter now that Elon Musk owns it? Austin people are screaming - ExBulletin

 “I feel like everyone should have a fucking voice,” she said.

-One woman said: “He can be on the platform.
-As long as they’re still going to review his account and make sure his tweets are appropriate then I don’t see why not.”
+A woman said: “He may be on the platform.
+As long as they’re still going to review his account and make sure his tweets are appropriate, then I don’t see why.

 To watch the full video of people in Austin sounding off on Trump’s possible reinstatement on Twitter, click here.